davidcedresx/davidcedresx/README.md

 ### Hi

-My name is David and I'm a freelancer web developer, I work with React, Vue and NodeJS.
+My name is David and I'm a web developer, I work with React, Vue and NodeJS.

-- I'm currently learning Elm.
+I'm currently learning Elm.